 An opportunity for a new security approach: Security + DevOps = DevSecOps

-In order to achieve higher efficiency, automation is the answer.
+In order to achieve higher efficiency, automation is the answer for DevSecOpss.
 As shown by the DevOps movement, with continuous integration and delivery, agility and faster results are possible.
-At SecludIT, we strongly believe that security teams need to embrace the DevSecOps movement and are building new tools for making it possible.
+At Outpost24 we strongly believe that security teams need to embrace the DevSecOps movement and are building new tools for making it possible.
 For instance for Docker we’ve shown how to start and to improve docker security the DevOps way.
 The deployment of new security tools can be fully automated, using SaaS solutions or Marketplace solutions make it easier to test, evaluate and get quick results.
 Finally, DevSecOps ’ ability to show the efficiency gains and risk trade offs is paramount to get C-level adoption and budget.
 Tools that automatically calculate leading indicators and show progress do not overload security teams with heavy reporting.

 Plan to tackle Cyber Security with DevSecOps

 Now that you are convinced about DevSecOps , we need a roadmap, here goes our high level take: - Establish requirements and risk appetite for organisations - Handle integration with legacy systems - Evaluate MSSP cost and benefits - Integrate Sec security in DevOps processes - Automate, Automate, Automate til the end is easier said than done.
 You may go deeper with our Cloudsec Inspect solution or stay tuned with our blog and newsletter.